antonioIannotta/LSS-documentation/docs/index.md

 ## Introduction

 ### Overview
 The parking situation it's etimated to become more and more complicated in the next years.
-This increase of complexity is due to two main factors:
+This increase of complexity is related to two main factors:
 * the need for the cities to earn moeny from the available parking slot
 * the number of cars in the city
 These factors lead to the possibility for the citizen to trust on a parking system fully digitalized in which the payment system is secure and the availability of a certain parking slot is always shown in a reliable manner.